Monique Palomares, who works with me on the French version of Mama Lisa’s World, sent me this blog post and recipe from France…

 This article was posted on Saturday, July 25th, 2009 at 7:27 pm and is filed under Bavarian Fruit, Countries & Cultures, Desserts, France, French, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply